A vector field assigns a vector to each point in space. In 3D:

 A vector field is the input for:

-These four operations, together with the theorems that relate them — Green’s theorem, Stokes’ theorem, Divergence theorem — make up the bulk of classical vector calculus.
+These four operations, plus the theorems relating them (Green’s theorem, Stokes’ theorem, Divergence theorem), are most of classical vector calculus.

 Important special classes

-• Harmonic / irrotational and source-free: both at once.
-In 2D, these are the real-imaginary parts of analytic functions — the link between vector calculus and complex analysis.
+- Harmonic / irrotational and source-free: both at once.
+In 2D, these show up as the real and imaginary parts of analytic functions, which is where vector calculus meets complex analysis.